denoland/std/collections/README.md

 ### permutations

-Builds all possible orders of all elements in the given array Ignores equality of elements, meaning this will always reutrn the same number of permutations for a given length of input.
+Builds all possible orders of all elements in the given array Ignores equality of elements, meaning this will always return the same number of permutations for a given length of input.

 ```ts